0xcadams/fetcher-framework/README.md

 This will block for one second and return `"fetched"`.
 Let's now say that we want to attempt to access a resource, such as a web API or local file.

-To be resistant to failure, we want to have a backup value in case networking is unavailable or the file system is unable to be accessed.
+To be resistant to failure, we want to have a backup in case networking is unavailable or the file system is unable to be accessed.
 Typically this is a complicated mess of launching Threads and checking their respective Futures, with even more complicated error handling.

 With Fetcher, it simplifies that process.